Rambo3000/OrmConfigGenerator/README.md

 OrmConfigGenerator simplifies the process of configuring Object-Relational Mapping (ORM) for your Blueriq projects.
 With a user-friendly interface, you can easily create Liquibase scripts and ORM schema definitions based on your Blueriq branch exports.

-How to Use
+## How to Use
-Launch the Application: Simply open the standalone executable from the latest release.
+1. **Launch the Application**: Simply open the standalone executable from the latest release.
-Browse for Your Export: Select the Blueriq branch export file.
+2. **Browse for Your Export**: Select the Blueriq branch export file.
-Project & Module Configuration: Choose the desired project and module from the list.
+3. **Project & Module Configuration**: Choose the desired project and module from the list.
-Attribute Mapping: Select which attributes to include, and customize their usage.
+4. **Attribute Mapping**: Select which attributes to include, and customize their usage.
-Generate: Click "Generate" to produce Liquibase scripts and ORM schema files instantly.
+5. **Generate**: Click "Generate" to produce Liquibase scripts and ORM schema files instantly.